jt14den/better-research-software/episodes/04-code-readability.md

 Or even better: "If a new person who just joined the project reads my software, will they be able to understand what I have written here?"

-We will now learn about a few software best practices we can follow to help create more readable code.
+In this episode, we will learn a few specific software best practices we can follow to help create more readable code.

 ::: callout